 Foundation Of My Strategy:

-I believe that no one can forecast with accuracy the direction of stocks and markets.
-We can surmise when a bear market is upon us and when a bull market has returned.
+I believe that no one can forecast with accuracy the direction of stocks and markets more than a day or two in advance.
+We can tell when a bear market is upon us and when a bull market has returned.
 Gurus will tell us that the market over time always goes higher and that stocks always move higher, eventually.
 I once owned stock from past years that not only did not ever recover but collapsed and some disappeared all together.
 While it is true that I can write off my capital losses, I find it small consolation that I can write off my losses against my gains.

 What also bothers me is that when a stock is rising, not one adviser can tell you when to sell.
 Instead they say “overweight” or “underweight” or use “tight stops” or “stop losses”and such jargon.